Credit and Debit Card Convenience Fee and FAQ

 - Electronic Check

-Are there any additional fees assessed when making payments online with Official Payments?
+Are there any additional fees assessed when making payments online with ACI Payments, Inc.?

 Yes.
 There is a 2.0% service fee charged when making a payment by debit/credit card.
 Card users will be assessed a separate, non-refundable convenience fee ($1 minimum fee) at the time of each credit or debit card payment for student account.